-labour migration, climate change, territoriality, development, ethnic identities, state building, Himalayas, Nepal
+labour migration, climate change, territoriality, state building, Himalayas, Nepal

-Emily’s recent work focuses on transnational labour migration, climate change, state restructuring processes in the Himalaya region of Nepal, situated adjacent to the Tibetan Autonomous Region of China.
-She is currently exploring different streams of Nepal’s transnational labor migration from Lower Mustang, Nepal to India and New York City.
-She looks at how contemporary forms of migration, climate change, and infrastructural projects in high altitude mountain communities transform local livelihoods.
+Emily’s work focuses on transnational labour migration, climate change, and state restructuring processes in the Himalayas of Nepal.
+She is currently exploring different streams of migration from Mustang, Nepal to Northeast India and New York City.
+She also looks at how climate change and infrastructural projects in these high altitude mountain communities connect to patterns of mobility and transform local livelihoods.

-Emily also uses digital storytelling methods such as documentary filmmaking and digital photography to highlight issues of social justice and environmental change.
+Emily engages with documentary filmmaking and photography to highlight environmental and social change.

-Emily earned a Research MSc. in International Development Studies from the University of Amsterdam, and a Bachelor of Arts in Anthropology at the University of California, Santa Cruz.
+Emily earned a Research MSc in International Development Studies from the University of Amsterdam, and a BA in Anthropology from the University of California, Santa Cruz.